 This course investigates the scanning tools and techniques used to obtain information from a target system, including specially crafted packets, TCP flags, UDP scans, and ping sweeps.
 Lisa Bock discusses how hackers can identify live systems via protocols, blueprint a network, and perform a vulnerability scan to find weaknesses.
 She also introduces some of the tools and techniques that hackers use to counter detection via evasion, concealment, and spoofing.
 In addition, learn how to reduce the threat of tunneling, a method hackers use to circumvent network security.

-Note: Our Ethical Hacking series maps to the 18 parts of the EC-Council Certified Ethical Hacker (CEH) exam (312_50).
-This course maps to the 03 Scanning Networks domain.
+Note: The Ethical Hacking series maps to the 20 parts of the EC-Council Certified Ethical Hacker (CEH) exam (312_50) version 10.

 - Scanning overview

 - Using tools such as hping and NetScan

 - Evading detection

 - Preventing tunneling

 3. Blueprint the Network

 4. Vulnerability Scanning